SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/06-Expressions.md

 ## Numerical expressions

-In programming, we can calculate numeric expressions, for example:
+We can calculate numeric expressions:

 ```java
 int r = (150-20) / 2 + 5;
 ```

-The standard rule for **priorities** of arithmetic operations is applied: multiplying and dividing are always executed before adding and subtracting.
+The standard mathematical rules for the **priorities** of arithmetic operations is applied here as well: multiplication and division are always executed before addition and sutraction.

-If there is an expression placed in **parentheses**, it is calculated **first**, just like in math.
+If there is an expression placed in **parentheses**, it is calculated **with priority**, just like in math.

 [/slide]